-Karnataka crisis: 21 Congress ministers have resigned voluntarily, says Siddaramaiah
+Karnataka crisis: Congress ministers resign from Cabinet to pave way for reshuffle

 12.44 pm: Congress leader in the Lok Sabha, Adhir Ranjan Chowdhury, accuses the BJP of poaching legislators of the ruling JD(S)-Congress alliance in Karnataka.
 “We will try to raise the Karnataka issue in Parliament but we won’t reveal our weapons,” PTI quotes him as saying.
 “But it is clear that BJP is a poacher party.”

-12.06 pm: Karandlaje welcomes independent MLA H Nagesh, who resigned as minister, to the BJP reports ANI.
+12.06 pm: Karandlaje welcomes independent MLA H Nagesh, who resigned as minister, to the BJP, reports ANI.
 “We will accept anybody into our party who is from non-political dispensation,” she says.
 “We’re not in touch with any rebels of the Congress and JD(S), as long as they are with their parties.”

 11.54 am: BJP leader Shobha Karandlaje says Chief Minister HD Kumaraswamy should resign immediately, reports ANI.
 “He has lost the majority,” she says.
 “Congress MLAs have already resigned.
 He should make way for another government.”
 She had met BJP state chief BS Yeddyurappa at his residence in Bengaluru.